xpmethod/xpmethod.github.io/_posts/projects/singletons/2014-10-10-plaintext.md

 and to those willing to trespass.

-My own trespassing converged on plain text as a primitive field of activity, at the crossroands of software engineering and the study of literature.
+My own trespassing converged on plain text as a primitive field of activity, at the crossroads of software engineering and the study of literature.

 Plain text is a file format and a frame of mind.
 As a file format, it contains nothing but a "pure sequence of character codes."
 In technical terms, it stands